0NIKHIL4/Fund-Raising/README.md

-## AlchemyClub

-#  This project is made under OPEND/I HACKATHON
+#  This project is made under PUSH BRB HACKATHON

 ![Screenshot from 2023-12-22 14-02-07](https://github.com/Vikash-8090-Yadav/TreasureGrant/assets/85225156/73186902-2b66-4376-b36d-3714241fd3ac)

-# TREASURE Dao Club
+# AlchemyClub Dao Club

 Trasure Dao Club allows you to manage investment clubs, and to spread access to participate in investment funds to anyone, decentralized, agile, and without bureaucracy.Implementing a comprehensive on-chain governance system allows DataDAO members to create and vote on proposals, covering aspects such as member management, dataset storage and distribution, and token distribution.
 This ensures a democratic and transparent decision-making process within the DAO.